Skip to main content

 What You'll Build

-A cloud-hosted server running:
+A cloud VPS running:

-• Pi-hole: Network-wide ad and tracker blocking
+• Pi-hole — network-wide ad and tracker blocking

-• Unbound: Recursive DNS resolver for enhanced privacy
+• Unbound — recursive DNS resolver for enhanced privacy

-• WireGuard: Modern, fast VPN protocol
+• WireGuard — modern, fast VPN protocol

 Prerequisites